What We Do

 Everyone needs a place to live and money for food and clothing.
 Our partners have built 1,800 homes and provided financial stability for thousands of women.

 A job requires skills.
-Our training programs at our Mt Hope campus equip widows with the tools they need to succeed in business.
+Training programs at our Mt Hope campus equip widows with the tools they need to succeed in business.

 Ability must be met with opportunity.
 We make small loans (average $150) to fund entrepreneurship.
 Our repayment rate is 95%.